1token-tech/onetoken/readme.md

 ![](https://img.shields.io/badge/PYTHON-3.6%2B-green.svg)

-Btp SDK
+OTS SDK
 ====
-BTP is a application to fetch tick and play with orders.
-BTP is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API di.rectly as they like
+OTS is a application to fetch tick and play with orders.
+OTS is a friendly python wrapper for ws API and restful API which will be introduce [here](#direct-api),  users can use API di.rectly as they like

 Users can: